seqcode/sequnwinder/README.md

   * --minK \<value\>: Minimum length of *K*-mer to consider.
 Default = 4.
   * --maxK \<value\>: Maximim length of *K*-mer to consider.
 Default = 5.
       For most SeqUnwinder analysis described in (TBD), *K*-mers of lengths 4 and 5 showed optimal performace.
 However, with larger datsets (with more data instances for training), maxk can be increased to 6 or 7.
   * --R \<value\>: Regularization co-efficient in the model.
 For most SeqUnwinder applications, with on an average of ~20k genomic sites and ~6 labels and *K*-mers of 4 and 5, a value of 10.0 has been very effective.
-However, the optimal values changes with datasets.
+However, the optimal value could change with datasets.
 One might want to use a range of values and choose the one that performs best (in terms of test accuracy).
   * --X <value>: Number of folds for cross validation.
 Default = 3.
   * --minScanLen \<value\>: Minimum length of the window to scan *K*-mer models.
 Default=8.
   * --maxScanLen \<value\>: Maximum length of the window to scan *K*-mer models.
 Default=14.